Screening and Assessment Tools

 At the national level, these tools are known as the Australian Community Care Needs Assessment (ACCNA) and the Carer Eligibility and Needs Assessment (CENA).

-Further developments have taken place in Victoria, South Australia, NSW, Mid-North Coast [link to anchor] and Queensland, where the functional screen is part of ongoing needs identification in primary care.
+Further developments have taken place in Victoria, South Australia, NSW, Mid-North Coast and Queensland, where the functional screen is part of ongoing needs identification in primary care.
 The suite of tools is known by different names in different jurisdictions.
 In Victoria, the tools are known as the Service Coordination Tools Templates (SCTT).
 In South Australia, it is called the "INI" (Initial Needs Identification).
 The "ONI" (Ongoing Needs Identification) is the common term used in New South Wales and Queensland.

 The various versions of the tools and their associated reports, guidelines and manuals can be accessed below.